 Body Mass Index or BMI helps you understand if you have a healthy weight based on your height.
 While it has some limitations, BMI is a simple tool to identify the risk of health issues related to obesity.

-Nowadays, BMI has become a popular term among the fitness community.
+Nowadays, BMI calculator has become a popular term among the fitness community.
 Experts use it to keep an eye on their health and fitness goals.
 Subsequently, we will explain what a healthy BMI range is, how to calculate it, and how to interpret your results to improve your health.

 BMI is a value that is obtained from an individual's height and weight.
 It is calculated using the formula: weight/ (height)².
 The result divides people into different categories, from underweight to obese, each with its own health risks.
 Understanding your BMI can help you make better choices for your health.